waveclaw/puppet-subscription_manager/README.md

 - When did it start happening?
 - Is it _still_ happening or happening all the time?

-None of this guarantees a solution.
-At the least it can warns others.
+None of this guarantees a solution but at the least it can warn others.